-Note: The diploma normally includes courses at 100, 200 and 300-level in a single language.
+Note: The Diploma is normally made up of courses at 100, 200, 300 level in Te Reo Maori.
 Courses selected will, however, be appropriate to the candidate's previous learning and experience.
-The diploma may include up to 0.34 EFTS in Maori and Indigenous Studies courses from the Schedule to these regulations.
-The programme of study for all candidates must be approved by the Dean of Humanities and Social Sciences, who will be advised by the Head of the School of Maori and Indigenous Studies.
-In exceptional cases, the Dean of Humanities and Social Sciences may approve substitute courses from outside the Schedule.
+The programme of study for all candidates must be approved by the Dean of Arts, who will be advised by the Head of Aotahi: School of Maori and Indigenous Studies.
+In exceptional cases the Dean of Arts may approve substitute courses from outside the Schedule.